magdalenammair/Brehm-et-al-2023/README.md

 * a file giving [**information about software and package versions**](https://github.com/magdalenammair/Brehm-et-al-2023/tree/master/sessionInfo.txt) used for the published analysis
 * the [**supplementary figures and tables**](https://github.com/magdalenammair/Brehm-et-al-2023/tree/master/Brehm_et_al_Supplementary_Figures_Tables.pdf) as published with the article
 ---

+This study was funded by the Deutsche Forschungsgemeinschaft (DFG; German Research Foundation) – Project Number 391977956-SFB 1357.